-- Work belt around both mandrel pulleys and idler pulleys. - Make sure belt is in all pulley grooves and inside all belt guides. - Install mower (See "To Install Mower" in this section of manual).
+- Work belt around both mandrel pulleys and idler pulleys. - Ensure belt is in all pulley grooves and inside all belt guides. - Install mower (See "TO INSTALL MOWER" in this section of manual).

 TO CHECK BRAKE

 If tractor requires more than five (5) feet (1,5 m) to stop at highest speed in highest gear on a level, dry concrete or paved surface, then brake must be serviced.